open-mmlab/mmdetection/docs/3_exist_data_new_model.md

 ### 1. Define a new neck (e.g. AugFPN)

-Create a new file `mmdet/models/necks/augfpn.py`.
+Firstly create a new file `mmdet/models/necks/augfpn.py`.

 ```python
 from ..builder import NECKS